Dative construction: Spanish

-Other verbs which show this pattern are apasionar ("to be passionate about"), antojarse ("to have a feeling for"), encantar ("to adore"), faltar ("to be lacking"), quedar ("to fall") and sobrar ("to be left").
+Other verbs which show this pattern are apasionar ("to be passionate about"), antojarse ("to have a feeling for"), encantar ("to adore"), faltar ("to be lacking"), quedar ("to be remaining") and sobrar ("to be in excess").

 Serbo-Croatian

 In Serbo-Croatian (as in other Slavic languages), the dative construction is often used, mostly in the same manner as in German:

 Some verbs, like nedostajati ("lack") use dative constructions:

 Georgian dative construction

 The dative construction is very common in Georgian.
 The dative construction of Georgian differs somewhat from German, in that the dative case agrees with a certain person marking on the verb.
 The dative construction occurs in the perfect (not perfective) tense of transitive verbs and in all the tenses of some verbs, such as "to want", "to have", "to forget" and "to remember".
 These verbs are also called "indirect verbs" by some generativists.
 Compare: